gregogun/darwin-explorer/README.md

-# Fair Forks App Wrapper Demo
+# Evolutionary App Explorer

-## Description
-This is a demo implementation of a Fair Forks App Wrapper page.

-Check out the talk for a deeper dive into the idea around Fair Forks [here](https://youtu.be/LnUqh8NTOS4?t=656) (10:56 - 37:00)
+Explore the ecosystem of evolutionary apps living on the Permaweb ⚡